How to Make Money as a Teenager

 Creating and Selling Digital Products

-Teens can also make money creating and selling digital products, such as graphics, printables, or e-books.
+Teens may also make money creating and selling digital products, such as graphics, printables, or e-books.
 Platforms like Etsy® and Gumroad® provide a marketplace for digital goods.
 Earnings vary widely based on the product’s popularity and pricing, and this venture requires creativity, design experience, and marketing skills.
 However, successful sellers can earn a steady income.

 How To Manage Your Earnings